mrmundt/ptc-catalog/README.md

 ## Contents

-- [Contributing Guide](CONTRIBUTING.md) -- We welcome community contibutions through GitHub issues or pull requests.
 - [PTC Catalog Index](catalog/README.md) -- An automatically updated index of all PTCs in the catalog.
-- [Team Practices Survey](survey.md) -- Take an interactive survey to asses current the practices of your team and identify room for improvement.
+- [RateYourProject](https://rateyourproject.org) -- Take an interactive survey to assess current the practices of your team and identify room for improvement.
-- [Categorized PTC Index](survey-ptcs.md) -- Browse the catalog with PTCs grouped into various categories (may not include all PTCs).
+- [Categorized PTC Index](pages/survey-ptcs.md) -- Browse the catalog with PTCs grouped into various categories (may not include all PTCs).
+- [Contributing Guide](pages/CONTRIBUTING.md) -- We welcome community contibutions through GitHub issues or pull requests.